Updated November 13, 2018

 This simply means that you should start making a list of all the questions you get from families and then answer them in a general way on your nursing home’s website in the form of a blog.

 The principle behind this is that if someone asks you a question, there are plenty of others who ask that same question.
 And they are searching for answers on top search engines like Google!

 By creating a page (or blog post) on your website to answer that exact question/concern, you’ve now got an opportunity to pull in free visitors who are researching that topic online via Google.

 In addition, you build trust with that person by providing real value and demonstrating your expertise on the topic.

 Here is an excellent example in the senior care industry: A Place For Mom Blog

-You could make the point that A Place For Mom is a huge player in the industry and they probably have far more resources that can focus on this kind of inbound marketing effort than a small, long term care business.
+You could make the point that A Place For Mom is a huge player in the industry and they probably have far more resources they can focus on this kind of inbound marketing effort than a small, long-term care business.

 Perhaps that’s true.